 Thinking about transitions in life I am often struck by how they become progressively more difficult to negotiate.
 Giving birth for the first time is a huge shock to most people; thankfully the joy and flow of love for the new baby carries the new parents through this major change in their lives.
 Breaking up becomes more complex and daunting the longer the relationship survives and the more people it impacts.The complexity is increased when families merge and much energy needs to be used to synchronise the differing needs of each member.The death of a family member leaves a gap which means re-negotiating all relationships.
 Preparing for retirement can be a destabalising experience involving the loss of status and identity.
 Each stage presents new opportunities to develop new roles and relationships and the skills learnt can be transferred and refined.
 People who can approach these changes openly, discussing the necessary adaptations which need to be made, acknowledging the losses and gains usually manage these transitions well.

 Spending more time than usual with family can renew energies and help us to feel the value of long term relationships.Looking at old photos and reliving happy memories helps to confirm our sense of identity and place.Proximity can also rekindle old jealousies and resentments which we wish we could resolve in some way.
 In the bustle of family gatherings this is probably not possible.
 But afterwards as we review the celebrations it may be possible to think of a way to revise the past so that future relationships become more open and fulfilling.
 A useful start can be writing an account of your own feelings and where they might have come from.
-Then you could write how you would like the relationship to be in 2015 and think what the first steps might be to achieving this change.
+Then you could write how you would like the relationship to be in the future and think what the first steps might be to achieving this change.
 Remember it is only possible to change your own behaviour and the first step is to change how you view a situation.